stuburger/yafl/README.md

 - Create multi-page forms without needing to use specialized components or a state management library like flux or redux.
 - Create deeply nested forms or forms within forms.
 - Structure your Components to match the shape of your data.
 This means no more accessing field values using string paths!
-- Opt in features and functionality.
-- Pluggable validation
+- Validators?
+What validators?
-- Fully featured and only weighing in at 8KB!
+- Fully featured and weighing in at less than 8KB!
 Thats almost half the size of libraries offering similar functionality!

 ## Installation